-Here, Ann introduces the new series and tells us about her inspiration for writing it and what we can expect from Detective Matthew Venn.
+Here, Ann introduces the series itself, and tells us about her inspiration for writing it and what we can expect from Detective Matthew Venn.

 What is the premise of The Long Call?

 Ann: ‘The new series features Inspector Detective Matthew Venn but I hope it will be more of an ensemble piece so we find out a little bit more about his colleagues, Jen Rafferty, who’s a scouser who has escaped an abusive marriage and moved down to North Devon, and very much local boy Ross May.